 After the assessment

-• maintaining family and personal relationship
+• maintain family and personal relationships

-• engaging in recreational activities
+• enjoy recreational activities

 Support plan